siqirua/tp/docs/DeveloperGuide.md

 ### Sort Commands

-The Sort related feature allows NUS professors to sort the currently displayed students or student scores.
+The Sort related features allows NUS professors to sort the currently displayed students or student scores.
 When successfully executed, the sorted students or student scores will be shown on the Graphical User Interface. <br>

-We will discuss the implementation of sortScore (Sort Student Scores) command here and omit the discussion of the implementation of sortStu command since it is very similar to sortScore command and simpler.
+We will discuss the implementation of `sortScore` (Sort Student Scores) command here and omit the discussion of the implementation of `sortStu` command since it is very similar to `sortScore` command and simpler.

 #### Implementation

-The `sortScoreCommand` (Sort Student Scores) mechanism is facilitated by GradedComponentBook, StudentBook and StudentScoreBook.
+The `sortScore` mechanism is facilitated by GradedComponentBook, StudentBook and StudentScoreBook.
 It implements the following operations:

 * `GradedComponentBook#hasGc(GcName gcName)` - Returns true if a graded component is already created and in the graded component list.
 * `studentScoreBook.sortStudentScore(Boolean isReverse)` - Filters the student scores with the given graded component and sort them according to the given reverse order.